kmugrage/2016-GoCD-workshop/docs/index.md

 * If you're not already, change directory to the Git repository you checked out earlier.
 Eg: `cd GoCD-workshop-setup`

+* Install the Vagrant plugin for Digital Ocean

+  `vagrant plugin install vagrant-digitalocean`

-* Rename Vagrantfile.digitalocean to Vagrantfile by typing
+* Rename Vagrantfile.digitalocean to Vagrantfile

   `mv Vagrantfile.digitalocean Vagrantfile`

-  in your terminal.

 * Type `vagrant up` in your terminal.